basicswap/basicswap/doc/upgrade.md

     $ export COINDATA_PATH=[PATH_TO]
     $ docker-compose up

-If the dependencies and db format have changed the container must be built with `--no-cache` and the db file moved to a backup.
+If the dependencies have changed the container must be built with `--no-cache`:

     basicswap]$ git pull
     $ cd docker
     $ docker-compose build --no-cache
     $ export COINDATA_PATH=[PATH_TO]
-    $ mv --backup=numbered $COINDATA_PATH/db.sqlite $COINDATA_PATH/db_bkp.sqlite
     $ docker-compose up

 #### Update core versions